ssatguru/BabylonJS-CharacterController/README.md

 - idleJump
 - walk
 - walkBack
+- walkBackFast
 - run
 - runJump
 - fall
 - turnRight
+- turnRightFast
 - turnLeft
+- turnLeftFast
 - strafeLeft
+- strafeLeftFast
 - strafeRight
+- strafeRightFast
 - slideDown

+It supports two modes or ways of moving the avatar.
+One suitable for third/first person kind of game and the other suitable for top down isometric kind of game.
+Further within the third/first person mode, two "submodes" are supported.
+In one submode the left and right keys make the avatar turn left or right and the back key makes the avatar walk backward with back facing the camera.
+In the other submode the left and right keys make the avatar face and move left or right and the back keys makes the avatar turn around and move towards the camera.
+See "setMode" and "Turning On/Off" below.

-It supports constraining avatar from traversing slopes inclined at certain angles.
+Further it supports constraining avatar from traversing slopes inclined at certain angles.

 It also supports camera "elasticity".
 In other words if a mesh comes between the camera and avatar/player, the camera snaps to a position in front of the mesh.
 This way the avatar/player is always in view.